BZoennchen/supercollider-book/_sources/chapters/sounddesign/additive-synthesis/1-waveforms.md

 ```

 A sine wave is purely *harmonic* but it has no overtones.
-Therefore, it sounds rather smoth and soft.
+Therefore, it sounds rather smooth and soft.
 It can be used to generate a nice bass or to amplify the sound of a drum or one can use it as a subbase.
 It can also be used to add a certain *harmonic* to a sound.